jailbreakdiscord/bot/README.md

 # Jailbreak Bot

-A moderation and multi purpose bot by the jailbreakdiscord staff team.
+A moderation and multi-purpose Discord bot by the Jailbreak Discord staff team.